bast/software-development-toolbox/doc/exercises/tdd.rst

 Proceed as follows:
  - Create a GitHub project for this exercise.
  - Create accounts at https://travis-ci.org and https://coveralls.io and enable there your new GitHub project.
- - For each problem start with an empty function/routine that does not work.
+ - For each problem start with an empty/mock function/routine that does not work.
  - Create a test for this function/routine using pytest or nose or Google Test or pFUnit depending on your language.
+ - Check that the test fails (since the function is not implemented/finished).
  - Commit the function and its test.
- - Create a .travis.yml file and commit it.
+ - Create a .travis.yml file based on provided examples and commit it.
  - Push to GitHub.
  - Fix the function/routine until the test passes.
  - Commit and push the working function/routine.
  - Check and discuss the test history on https://travis-ci.org.
  - Check and discuss the test coverage on https://coveralls.io.
+ - Iterate.

 Ranges with steps